What’s all this talk about the five love languages? Let’s find out below. And, look out as well for a FREE five love languages worksheet!

 “I’m doing my best, but it doesn’t seem to be enough!
 I don’t know what else to do!”

-If these lines are familiar to you, they are to me and Natz as well.
-This is why we know how important it is to show love using the 5 love languages.
+If these lines are familiar to you, they are to me and my husband Natz as well.
+This is why we know how important it is to show love using the five love languages.

-We don't want that to happen to you, so we are here to help give some Christian relationship advice on how you can show love using the love languages.
+We don’t want that to happen to you, so we are here to help give some advice on how you can show love using the five love languages.
+(And this is why we’re also giving out a five love languages worksheet FOR FREE at the end of this blog post!)

 What are the FIVE LOVE LANGUAGES?